 10. Windows Continues to Be a Favorite Target of Hackers

 DLL hijacking is a popular method of delivering and executing malicious payloads on the Windows platform.
-(DLLs are Dynamic Link Libraries, which Windows apps use to perform various functionality, such as a “Save” dialog.)
+(DLLs are Dynamic Link Libraries, which Windows apps use to perform various functions, such as a “Save” dialog.)

 However, Mac users shouldn’t let their guard down, as a new wave of Mac malware was recently discovered spreading via poisoned YouTube video search results on Google.
 The user is diverted to malicious web pages that display a notice saying Flash Player requires an update.

 As we’ve seen above, the world of cybersecurity continues to be a challenging one.
 While companies work to protect their computer networks from attackers, the bad guys continue to develop new approaches to deliver their dirty payloads.